 Unfortunately, pensioners can’t get free broadband as it stands.
-This may happen in the future as the internet continues to become a basic necessity, but for now you’ll still have to pay for access.
+This may happen in the future as the internet access is increasingly considered a basic necessity, but for now you’ll still have to pay for access.

 If you’re in receipt of certain benefits, you may well be able to get even further discounts on your broadband.

-What cheap broadband deals for pensioners are there?
+What cheap broadband offers for pensioners are there?

 For example, an arm of Virgin Media called Talk Protected offers free calls to the elderly and people with disabilities, as well as a flat rate for line rental.
 This can make it much easier to manage your bills.